natural/java2python/doc/customization.md

 The default configuration module is `java2python.config.default`.
 Refer to [the source of that module][1] for its values and additional descriptions.

+### Usage

+To change the behavior of some or all of the config items, create a Python file, define the items you want, and specify that file when invoking `j2py`.

+For example, if you would like to change the comment prefix to `##`, you might do this:

+    $ echo "indentPrefix = '##'" >> myconfig.py

+Then run the script:

+    $ j2py SomeJavaSource.java -c myconfig.py

+The config files are Python modules, so you can use the full power of Python when writing your configurations.

 ### A Note About Some of the Names:  Prologue, Base, Head, and Epilogue

 When a config point has `Prologue` in its name, it means that the item will be